Wintermute0110/AEL-asset-library/README.md

 # Advanced Emulator Launcher asset library #

-Advanced Emulator Launcher repository of metadata and assets containing:
+The Advanced Emulator Launcher asset library contains the following:

  * Category and launcher metadata in NFO format.

- * Category metadata/artwork in XML format.
+ * Category and launcher assets, including Icons, Fanarts, Banners, Posters and Controllers.

- * Launcher (emulator) metadata/artwork in XML format for Linux, Windows and Android.
+ * Launcher (emulator) configuration in XML for Linux, Windows and Android platforms.

-More information, tutorials and screenshots about AEL can be found in the [Advanced Emulator Launcher thread] in the Kodi forum.

-[Advanced Emulator Launcher thread]: https://forum.kodi.tv/showthread.php?tid=287826
+There are two ways to use this library:

+ * Configure you categories and launchers using the **AEL category/launcher creation wizard** in the addon context menu.
+Then, use the context menu to load the metadata NFO file and the assets (Icon, Fanart, etc.).

+ * Use the XML configuration files to import into AEL any category or launcher.
+For categories, the XML file defines the metadata and assets.
+For Launchers, the XML file defines the metadata, the assets and the emulator parameters (aka the arguments).

+Alternatively, you can configure your launchers using the **launcher creation wizard** and have a look at the XML files to learn about the arguments you must introduce in the wizard.

+After importing an XML configuration file, if you discover some mistake or want to change you mind about something, edit the XML configuration file, reimport, and when asked about overwriting the category/launcher say **yes**.
+You can reimport categories/launchers as many times as you want until you are totally satistied with your setup.

+Having a set of XML files with your emulator configuration and assets will serve as a backup in the event you have to rebuild your mediacenter setup for some reason (addon updgrade, Kodi upgrade, hard disk crash, etc.).

+## The Category and Launcher metadata/assets ##

+## The AEL Category and Launcher XML configurations ##

+The XML files to setup categories in AEL are located in the directory xxxxx.
+These XML files for categories use the assets located in the xxxx directory.

+The XML launcher configuration files are organised in different directories for Linux, Windows and Android platforms.
+These XML configuration files use the metadata NFO files and assets located in the directories xxxx

+## Structure of an XML configuration file ##

 ## Path configurations ##

+It is recommended that you keep your game library organised and that you use short names for the ROMs and artwork directories.
+Short names means smaller databases and smaller databases load faster, particularly with huge collections.

-If you want to change the **ROM path** or **asset path** from the defaults to fit your setup you can edit the XML configuration files.
-In Windows it is recommended to use the `Notepad++` editor to edit XML UTF-8 encoded files.
+If you want to change the **ROM path** or **asset path** from the defaults to fit your setup you can edit the XML configuration files and then reload them in AEL.

 ### Linux ###